-This is one of my favorite, little-known stories in the Bible, and it makes all the difference in the world.
-The plot thickens as the fate of the nation of Israel and the much-talked about prophecy of the Messiah seems doomed.
+This is one of my favorite, little-known stories in the Bible, and yet it makes all the difference in the world.
+The plot begins to thicken as the fate of the nation of Israel and the much-talked about prophecy of the Messiah seems doomed.

 The nation of Israel fell on hard times after King David’s reign.
 Their hopes and dreams to be a great nation that would be a blessing to all nations was shattered.
 By about 600 BC, the nation had become divided and exiled from their homeland because of their idolatry and worshiping of other gods, something God had specifically warned them against.
 The magnificent temple that David’s son, King Solomon had built and stood for 400 years was destroyed.
 The once-great kingdom was divided.
 The northern kingdom, called Israel, was exiled to Assyria.
 The southern kingdom, called Judah, was exiled to Babylonia.
 The northern kingdom never had another good king and would never return to their land, but the southern kingdom of Judah, whose capital city was Jerusalem, still held to the promise that the line of David would always sit on the throne.

-Jeremiah 22:30 Therefore this is what the Lord says about Jehoiakim son of Josiah king of Judah:
+Jeremiah 22:30 Therefore this is what the Lord says: (to Jehoiachin son of Jehoiakim king of Judah)

 “Record this man as if childless, a man who will not prosper in his lifetime, for none of his offspring will prosper, none will sit on the throne of David or rule anymore in Judah.”

 Jehoiakim was so evil that God cursed him and his offspring – the very line of David.
-And this curse seems to void the unconditional Davidic covenant that said the Messiah would inherit the throne through an heir from David’s line.
-If none of Jehoiakim’s descendents, as heirs to the line of David, could ever sit on the throne again in Judah, how could this prophecy be fulfilled?
+This curse seems to void the unconditional Davidic covenant that said the Messiah would inherit the throne through an heir from David’s line.
+If none of Jehoiachin’s descendants, as heirs to the line of David, could ever sit on the throne again in Judah, how could this prophecy be fulfilled?
 And the curse came true.
-Jehoiakim’s descendents never did sit on the throne again.
+Jehoiachin’s descendants never did sit on the throne in Judah again.
 All hope seemed lost forever.
 But what may look to be humanly impossible is always possible through God.
 Divine intervention was required.